freemint/teradesk/readme.txt

   that background pictures are in fact distracting  to  the user and a waste of system  resources.
 However,  MyAES,  XaAES,  as well as  D.Mequignon's utility named PICDESK provide this feature for (almost) any desktop.
-  The hypertext manual  for TeraDesk  explains   how TeraDesk s hould be set to use the background picture provided by an AES or other agent.
+  The hypertext manual  for TeraDesk  explains   how TeraDesk  should be set to use the background picture provided by an AES or other agent.